Hexagonal ferrite: T block

 The T block has a chemical formula of MeL2MeS8O142-.
 The point group symmetry of the T block is $3m$.
 One T block consists of 4 oxygen layers with the two MeL atoms substituting two oxygen atoms in the middle two layers.
 In one T block, there are both MeS-centered octahedra and MeS-centered tetrahedra.

-Family nembers
+Family members

 M-type ferrite

 M-type ferrite is made up of alternating S and R blocks in the sequence of SRS*R*. (* denotes rotating that layer around the c axis by 180°.)
 The chemical formula of M-type ferrite is MeLMeS12O19.
 Common examples are BaFe12O19, SrFe12O19.
 It exhibits $P6_3/mmc$ space group symmetry.
 For BaFe12O19, a = 5.89 Å and c = 23.18 Å. M-ferrite is a very robust ferrimagnetic material, thus widely used as fridge magnets, card strips, magnets in speakers, magnetic material in linear tape-open.

 W-type ferrite

 W-type ferrite, like the M-type, consists of S and R blocks, but the stacking order and the number of blocks are different.
 The stacking sequence in a W-ferrite is SSRS*S*R* and its chemical formula is MeLMeS18O27.
 It exhibits $P6_3/mmc$ space group symmetry.
 One example of W-type ferrite is BaFe18O27, with a = 5.88 Å and c = 32.85 Å.